SmalkiGroove/heroes-expansion/doc/HEROES.md

 - Hero automatically casts Mass Haste for free when combat starts.
 - The effect of Haste spell is increased by 1% per hero level.
-- Gains artifact Legendary Boots (immunity to slow) when reaching level 20.
+- Gains artifact Plumed Boots (immunity to slow) when reaching level 20.

 Starting Skills
 - Avenger